-When someone creates a New Relic account, the default authentication settings are:
+When you create a New Relic organization, the default authentication settings are:

-- Users manually log in using their email and password
+- Authentication: users log in using their email and password

-Those default settings would be under one "authentication domain."
-Another authentication domain might be set up like this:
+Those default settings would be under one authentication domain.
+If you added another authentication domain, you might set it up like this:

-- Users are added and managed from an identity provider using SCIM provisioning
+- Source of users: Users are added and managed from a third-party identity provider via SCIM provisioning

-- Users are logged in using SAML single sign-on (SSO) from an identity provider
+- Authentication: users are logged in using SAML single sign-on (SSO) from an identity provider